mmaraya/ipforensics/README.md

 Supported Platforms [![Build Status](https://travis-ci.org/mmaraya/ipforensics.png?branch=master)](https://travis-ci.org/mmaraya/ipforensics)
 -------------------

-ipforensics is built upon `libpcap` and runs on Linux with `gcc 4.8` and Mac OS X with `clang 3.3`.
+ipforensics is built upon `libpcap` and compiles on Linux with `gcc 4.8` and Mac OS X with `clang 3.3`.
 Support for UNIX and Windows is under development.

 License
 -------